 - In Something Else, Luigi has to beat the green apple vine in a race to get the secret exit of Vile Vine.
 If he loses, the door to the secret exit is eaten by the vine, but the regular exit can be accessed.

-- Wario: Master of Disguise has an A-to-B race for the second to last Boss Battle.
-Carpaccio is aware he stands no chance at beating Wario in a physical battle, and instead challenges him to a race.
+- Wario: Master of Disguise has an A-to-B race against Carpaccio.
+He is aware that he stands no chance at beating Wario in a physical battle, and instead challenges him to a race.
 Though he starts out walking at a mockingly slow pace, Wario's path is rigged with all sorts of obstacles to hinder him, and Carpaccio will begin to sprint at a surprisingly fast speed once the end is near.
-Even after you realize you need to think like Wario to win (As in, cheat), it's quite difficult.
+Even after you realize you need to think like Wario to win (as in, cheat), it's quite difficult.

 - Sly Cooper and the Thievius Raccoonus has the racing missions which are known for their high difficulty, broken controls, and the constant nagging notion that Sly and his friends are thieves who steal everything else.